jbird186/foresee/docs/reference.md

 }
 ```

+Macro names do not need to be alphanumeric, as many non-alphanumeric characters are also supported.
+For example, `?/_@@+2+thing~&` is a valid macro name.
+However, due to quirks in how this language is parsed, it is recommended to only use alphanumeric names.
+If you wish to define a macro with some non-alphanumeric characters in its name, make sure that the *first* character of the name is also non-alphanumeric.
+Underscores are the only exception to this.

+`#macro` can be changed to `#pub macro` to export the macro across files.

 ### Flags

 Preprocessor flags can be defined like `#flag name`.
-This is equivalent to `#macro name {}`.

-Like macros, flags can also have non-alphanumeric names.
-The same rules apply.
+This is effectively equivalent to `#macro name {}`.
+Unlike macros, flags must have alphanumeric names.

 `#flag` can be changed to `#pub flag` to export the flag across files.